grafana/grafana/docs/sources/administration/provisioning/index.md

 The configuration file can also list data sources to automatically delete, called `deleteDatasources`.
 Grafana deletes the data sources listed in `deleteDatasources` _before_ adding or updating those in the `datasources` list.

+You can configure Grafana to automatically delete provisioned data sources when they're removed from the provisioning file.
-To automatically delete data sources once they no longer appear in the provisioning file (or when the file is deleted), add `prune: true` to the root of your provisioning file.
+To do so, add `prune: true` to the root of your provisioning file.
+With this configuration, Grafana also removes the provisioned data sources if you remove the provisioning file entirely.

 {{% admonition type="note" %}}
 The `prune` parameter is available in Grafana v11.1 and higher.